jaegertracing/jaeger-clickhouse/sharding-and-replication.md

 Replication as the name suggest automatically replicates the data across multiple Clickhouse nodes.
 It is used to accomplish high availability, load scaling and migration/updates.

 The replication uses Zookeeper.
-Refer to the Clickhouse operator on how to deploy Zookeeper.
+Refer to the Clickhouse operator how to deploy Zookeeper.

 Zookeeper allows us to use `ON CLUSTER` to automatically replicate table creation on all nodes.
-So the following command can be run only on a single Clickhouse node:
+Therefore the following command can be run only on a single Clickhouse node:

 ```sql
 CREATE TABLE IF NOT EXISTS jaeger_spans_local ON CLUSTER '{cluster}'  (